 You should call if you are running more than 15 minutes late (and we will attempt to call you as well), but the meal will still start on time without you.
 If you are late you will miss courses for which you are not present.
 If you are half an hour late, you will likely miss at least 3-4 courses, up to a third of the courses that your meal would have had.
 In other words, show up on time!

 Is Lazy Bear kid-friendly?

-No, but that doesn’t mean you can’t bring them.
-We are asking all of our guests to take a chance on pre-paying for a pricey meal, seated communally, and lasting at least three hours.
+No. We are asking all of our guests to take a chance on pre-paying for a pricey meal, seated communally, and lasting around three hours.
 When dining, you’ll be seated right next to adults who have paid a lot for a dining experience, but also for an adult social experience.
 Bringing a child risks disrupting the experiences of the other guests, so we ask that you carefully consider the other diners who will be right next to your party at the same table.
 Our recommendation is not to bring children under ten.
 Ultimately, though, it is up to the judgment of our guests whether to bring their children.
 Either way, any child requiring a seat of their own must have a ticket, and we will serve them the same meal we serve adult diners, without kid-specific modifications.

 Can I book farther in advance?